gf4t47/DemoSolution/Docs/infrastructure/Communication.md

 ### Message Subscriber
 - An option for continuous streaming of data.
-- Make `IHostedService` to continue running in backend to poll message from queue.
+- Make an `IHostedService` to continue running in backend to poll message from queue.

 ```C#
 public abstract class BackgroundLongRunner(TimeSpan waitTimeWhenNoJob)